Kevin Connauton

-Kevin Connauton (born February 23, 1990) is a Canadian professional ice hockey defenceman for the Tucson Roadrunners of the American Hockey League (AHL) while under contract to the Utah Mammoth of the National Hockey League (NHL).
+Kevin Connauton (born February 23, 1990) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played for the Tucson Roadrunners of the American Hockey League (AHL) while under contract to the Utah Mammoth of the National Hockey League (NHL).
 He was drafted 83rd overall by the Vancouver Canucks in the 2009 NHL entry draft.
 Connauton has also played for the Dallas Stars, Columbus Blue Jackets, Arizona Coyotes, Colorado Avalanche, Florida Panthers, and Philadelphia Flyers.

 Connauton played Junior A with the Spruce Grove Saints of the Alberta Junior Hockey League (AJHL) before joining the Western Michigan Broncos of the Central Collegiate Hockey Association (CCHA) in 2008–09.
 He joined the Vancouver Giants of the Western Hockey League (WHL) for the 2009–10 season.
 Connauton set franchise records for most goals and points by a defenceman, while being named a WHL West First Team All-Star.

 Early life

 Connauton was born on February 23, 1990, in Edmonton, Alberta, to William Connauton and Glenna Demco.
 His father, a prominent Edmonton attorney, represented Daryl Katz, the owner of the Edmonton Oilers of the National Hockey League (NHL), during Connauton's adolescence.
 As such, Connauton and his family grew up supporting the Oilers.